Skip to main content

 5. Transfer and disposal of documents

-4. Management of official documents, etc. in Digital Agency
+4. Management of public records and archives in Digital Agency

 Standard Document Retention Criteria (Retention Table)

-Records of disposal of administrative document files, etc. (retention period of less than one year)
+Records of disposal of administrative document files, etc. (storage period of less than one year)

-In accordance with Article 23, Paragraph 3 of the Digital Agency Administrative Document Management Rules, if there is a disposal of an administrative document file, etc. whose retention period is less than one year and which does not fall under any of the items of Article 15, Paragraph 6 of the Administrative Document Management Rules, it will be posted on this page.
+In accordance with Article 23, Paragraph 3 of the Digital Agency Administrative Document Management Rules, if administrative document files, etc. with a storage period of less than one year that do not fall under any of the items of Article 15, Paragraph 6 of the Administrative Document Management Rules are disposed of, they will be posted on this page.

 Digital Agency accepts reports on official documents from employees of Digital Agency and former employees of Digital Agency (hereinafter referred to as "Employees, etc.").

-In the event that Employees, etc. believe that the proper management of administrative documents is not being ensured in Digital Agency, such as the falsification or alteration of official documents or the falsification of approval documents, or the improper handling of official documents causing serious hindrance to the administration of public duties, they may report to the reporting desk to that effect.
+Employees, etc. may report to the reporting desk when they believe that the proper management of administrative documents is not ensured in the Digital Agency, such as when official documents have been forged, altered, or approval documents have been falsified, or when the inappropriate handling of official documents has caused serious hindrance to the operation of public services.

 *To prevent spam, "@" is displayed as " _ atmark _ ".